Data breach prevention alert: CleverStaff GDPR Compliance verified!

 Online retailers, technology sector, software companies, financial and online services are among the most impacted by the GDPR industries, according to some surveys.
 For majority of companies GDPR compliance would mean hiring extra staff to maintain and monitor personal data records.
 Ordinary customers of the digital services are highly recommended to check their GDPR compliance and look for the alternative ones if needed.

-We at CleverStaff ATS are responsible for personal data protection as a cloud-based software provider so we are GDPR compliant as well.
+We at CleverStaff recruitment tracking system are responsible for personal data protection as a cloud-based software provider so we are GDPR compliant as well.
 Our team has already made all the necessary updates of our internal processes regarding security along with reviewing our encryption methods to verify they are fully satisfy the new requirements.
 We also had requested all our technical suppliers for their GDPR compliance, thus we can guarantee the same to our users.

 Your friends from CleverStaff